mautrix/docs/bridges/go/meta/authentication.md

 6. Paste the copied data to the bridge bot.
 7. The bot should inform you of a successful login and sync recent chats.

+**N.B.** In some cases, Meta may decide your account has suspicious activity and block you until you do some tasks like completing a captcha, adding a phone number or resetting your password.
+It is recommended to have two-factor authentication enabled to reduce the risk of such blocks.

 ![Firefox devtools example](./firefox-instagram-devtools.png)
 ![Chrome devtools example](./chrome-instagram-devtools.png)